Introduction

 A sophisticated, year-long cyber espionage campaign targeting a government organization in Southeast Asia has been attributed to three distinct but coordinated threat clusters aligned with the People's Republic of China.
 The operation, active throughout 2025 and detailed in a March 2026 report from Palo Alto Networks Unit 42, demonstrates a high level of resourcefulness and strategic intent.
 By deploying a diverse arsenal of custom malware, the attackers achieved deep, persistent access, aiming to exfiltrate sensitive state secrets.

-Researchers at Unit 42 have labeled the three activity clusters as Velvet Ant, Smoky Lynx, and Gilded Cat.
-Their coordinated actions point to a well-orchestrated state-sponsored intelligence-gathering effort, underscoring the persistent cyber threats facing nations in geopolitically sensitive regions.
+The coordinated actions of these three activity clusters point to a well-orchestrated state-sponsored intelligence-gathering effort, underscoring the persistent cyber threats facing nations in geopolitically sensitive regions.

 Technical analysis: A multi-pronged assault

-The campaign's success relied on a multi-phase approach, with each threat cluster appearing to handle specific aspects of the attack lifecycle.
+The campaign's success relied on a multi-phase approach, with different malware families appearing to handle specific aspects of the attack lifecycle.
 This division of labor makes attribution more complex and defense significantly more difficult, as security teams must contend with multiple sets of tactics, techniques, and procedures (TTPs) simultaneously.

 The Actors and Their Tools